Thomas Jefferson Randolph: Early life and education

 Thomas Jefferson Randolph was the eldest son of Thomas Mann Randolph Jr. (who later became Virginia's governor) and Martha Jefferson Randolph (a/k/a "Patsy").
 His mother was the eldest daughter, and he was the eldest grandson of United States President Thomas Jefferson.
 Born into the First Families of Virginia, Randolph was also a lineal descendant of Pocahontas.
 He had an elder sister and seven other siblings who survived infancy.
 Randolph received a private education suitable to his class, and partly grew up at Monticello as well as his grandfather's Poplar Forest plantation.
-His parents moved into Monticello in 1809, but they would separate (this Randolph, his mother and siblings remaining at Monticello) because of his father's alcoholism.
+His parents moved into Monticello in 1809, but they would separate (Randolph, his mother, and siblings remained at Monticello) because of his father's alcoholism.

 When Jefferson was 15 (in 1807), his father sent him to Philadelphia for further studies, which Jefferson in part directed toward botany, other natural sciences and anatomy.

 Randolph soon became the family leader.
 In 1819, his alcoholic brother in law, Charles Bankhead (son of Jefferson's friend John Bankhead and married to his eldest sister Ann Cary Randolph), severely wounded Randolph at the Albemarle County courthouse, to Jefferson's consternation.
 Jefferson died when Randolph was 34, and his father two years later.